mekas/BinaryTreeRust/README.md

-# Assignment 4: Binary Search Tree in Rust
+# Binary Search Tree

-The template for assignment been taken from our previous class discussion up to latest quiz.
-For the assignment you just need to add 3 functions:
-- tree_insert
-- transplant
-- tree_delete

-In the main.rs you need to prepare various cases to validate the correctness of your own implementation.

-Don't forget to put your name on top of the readme.
+This repo contain the complete source code of binary search tree implementation.